Gangtey Lodge, Phobjikha Valley

 Main Strengths, Special Touch

-Our tailored and unique experiences are out strength, as we are constantly developing new ones.
-That and our staff, all from Gangtey Vallet, who are constantly praised for their warmth, hospitality and professionalism.
+Our tailored and unique experiences are our strength, as we are constantly developing new ones.
+The authenticity of our staff, who all come from Gangtey Valley, and who are constantly praised for their warmth, hospitality and professionalism.

-Located above Gangtey Valley with sweeping view and in walking distance of all major hikes and Gangtey Monastery.
+Located above Gangtey Valley with sweeping views of the valley below and walking distance from all major hikes and Gangtey Monastery

 Key sites/activities in the area

-The main sites in Gangtey are the monastery, smaller temples such as Kumbu Lhakhang and Khewa Lhakhang, the Black-necked cranes (in the valley from Oct-Mar) and the Black-necked crane information centre.
+The main sites in Gangtey are the monastery, smaller temples such as Kumbu Lhakhang and Khewa Lhakhang, the Black-necked cranes (in the valley from Oct-Mar) and the Black-necked Crane Information Centre (RSPN).

 Activities are endless in the valley with many different hiking and mountain biking trails, as well as unmarked trails for the more adventurous.
-The Shedra (monk college) holds daily morning and evening prayers for guests to experience as well as a daily meditation class.
+The Shedra (Monks College) holds daily morning and evening prayers for guests to experience as well as a daily meditation class.

-There is no minimum age at Gangtey Lodge and all ages and families are welcome.
+We are pleased to welcome children 5 year and older at Gangtey Lodge.
 We do not have a dedicated children’s corner, but we have plenty of child friendly activities and Bhutan is an incredibly safe place to travel with your family.

 All suites have the same view of Gangtey Valley with free standing bathtubs and separate shower, toilet and vanity rooms.
 The suites are 49 square metres.